Azaemeki13/Bside/README.md

-*This project has been created as part of the 42 curriculum by chsauvag,*
+*This project has been created as part of the 42 curriculum by chsauvag, nacao*

 # B-Side